KovasMcCann/School_Notes/Tests/Unit3.md

 The result of evaluating is best described as:

+> true only when x and y have different values

 ## Explanation

 `(x || y) && !(x && y)` checks if at least `x` or `y` is true with `(x || y)`.
 Then it Checks if they aren't the same with `(x && y)`.